*** 20th Anniversary: 2003 to 2023 ***

 But it's not forecast info.
 A series of recent weather observations...very recent weather...is used to produce very short-term forecasts and emergency broadcasts using the imagery that results.

 Watching the precipitation move across the map is mesmerizing.
 Seeing the intensity of each storm lets you know when it's coming.
 Plus, you can stay up to date on the weather.

-The data goes from the radar site equipment to Computer weather stations.
-With the correct analog to digital conversion software, specially coded algorithms and sequencing software, we can get an animated radar display that weather forecasters, broadcasters and technicians use to provide the live weather radar component of a TV weather report, for instance.
+Radar site equipment sends data to computer weather stations.
+With the right analog to digital conversion software, specially coded algorithms and sequencing software, we can get an animated radar display that weather forecasters, broadcasters, and technicians use to show live weather radar.

-Here, we examine some of the science and technology behind the radar US weather professionals and Canadian meteorologists use to work with.
-Since radar is an evolving technology, relevant information can become obsolete from time to time.
+Let's take a look at some of the science and technology behind radar US weather professionals and Canadian meteorologists use.
+Radar is an evolving technology, so relevant information can change.

 Know a better place for forecasts?
 Really cool graphics or outstanding weather information?

 All weather people like to find new places for unusual data, and here's your chance to help.
 Feel free to comment; that would be much appreciated.
 Thank you.

 Scan here to see contributions from previous visitors to this page...